A slightly improved upper bound for quantum statistical zero-knowledge: Algorithmic Uhlmann transform and its implications

 \begin{proof}[Proof of \Cref{thm:algorithmic-Uhlmann-transform}] Our proof strategy is inspired by~\cite[Section 5.1]{UNWT25}, which provides a \BQP{} containment of the low-rank variant of \GapFEst{}.

-Recall that $\rho_0$ and $\rho_1$ are $r(n)$-qubit quantum states on the register $\sfA$, each prepared by $n$-qubit polynomial-size quantum circuits $Q_0$ and $Q_1$ acting on the registers $(\sfA,\sfR)$, respectively, as defined in \Cref{prob:fidelity-test}.
-The overall procedure for estimating $\F^2(\rho_0,\rho_1)$ is presented in \Cref{fig:algo-Uhlmann-transform}, where the register $\sfA'$ contains $r$ qubits and the register $\sfE$ contains $n-r$ qubits.
+Recall that $\rho_0$ and $\rho_1$ are $r(n)$-qubit quantum states on the register $\sfA$, each prepared by polynomial-size $n$-qubit quantum circuits $Q_0$ and $Q_1$, respectively, acting on the registers $(\sfA,\sfR)$, as defined in \Cref{prob:fidelity-test}.
+The overall procedure for estimating $\F^2(\rho_0,\rho_1)$ is presented in \Cref{fig:algo-Uhlmann-transform}, where the register $\sfA'$ contains $r$ qubits and the register $\sfE$ contains all remaining workspace qubits used by the implemented block-encoding, including the $n-r$ purification ancillary qubits and the additional ancillary qubits required by the QSVT implementation.
 In this procedure, acceptance occurs when the joint measurement outcome $(z_\sfA,z_\sfR)$ is the $n$-bit \textit{all-zero} string.
 The central component in \Cref{fig:algo-Uhlmann-transform} is to implement the unitary $V_\star$, which can be achieved as follows: